twluke/B3SEpro-I2C-Control/README.md

 The setup is as follows:

 * Make sure that the on-board firmware has been removed.
-Use an isolated I2C header for clean connection to B3SEpro (SCL, SDA and GND only; no 3.3V line required).
+Use an isolated I2C header for clean connection to B3SEpro (SCL, SDA and GND only; occasionally addition of a 3.3V line may be required).
 * Short the DAC_RESET and DVCC GPIO pins on the B3SEpro by a jumper before powering-up and during operation.*

 * *Recently I changed the way to connect the RESET and DVCC pins.
 Though the method above does not do anything harm to the DAC, I though that the better way to utilize this RESET pin is to apply a short period of active low after power-up so that the input is held high after that.
 To satisfy this condition, I introduced a 3-pin reset monitor (TCM809 from Microchip) to the DAC_RESET, DVCC and GND pins of the GPIO header.
 I will recommend this method for more secure use of the DAC.